Yoon appears in 2 different South Korean courts while defending his martial law decree

 Security was heightened at the Seoul Central District Court as the motorcade transporting Yoon arrived for a preliminary hearing that involved discussions of witnesses, proposed evidence and other preparations for his criminal trial.

-The court, which scheduled another preliminary hearing in March, was also reviewing a request by Yoon’s lawyers to cancel his arrest and release him from custody.
+The court, which scheduled another preliminary hearing in March, was also reviewing a request by Yoon’s lawyers to revoke his arrest order and release him from custody.
 Such challenges are rarely successful.

-The court was expected to make a decision later Thursday.
+The court did not specify when it would make a decision on the request but asked both Yoon's defense team and the prosecutors to submit further written submissions within 10 days.

+Yoon next traveled across the capital to the Constitutional Court, which is nearing a decision on whether to formally remove him from office after was impeached by the National Assembly.
+During the hearing on Thursday, the court said it will hold final arguments on the case on Feb.
+25, which possibly sets up a decision sometime in March.

 Yoon was indicted Jan.
 26 on rebellion charges, which carry a potential punishment of death or life in prison.
 In South Korea, presidents have immunity from most criminal prosecutions, but not on charges of rebellion or treason.